 - a parent is dealing with a drug or alcohol addiction

 - parents have died before their children are ready to care for themselves

-- a young person has a mental, physical or emotional illness that is not properly managed
+- a young person is struggling with a mental disorder, emotional challenge or physical illness that is not properly managed

 - a young person is being abused or neglected

 Being placed in care means you are removed from your home for a period of time and placed in the care of someone else.
 This could mean living in a foster home, in a group home, in another care facility or with other family members.

 A foster home usually includes one or two adults who live in the home (possibly with their own children) and care for the young people who are placed there.